eccl-jsi/eccl-jsi.github.io/_pages/ngrxiv.md

 Many interesting publications on the chemistry of noble gases (Ng) are unfortunately not available in digital format.

-This small archive is our ongoing effort to provide the access to some of these works...
+This small archive is our ongoing effort to provide the access to some of these works ...

 <hr>